 What are some home exercises to help relieve sciatica nerve pain?

-Initially, we would have the patient begin with some self-mobilization techniques to loosen up musculoskeletal structures, then some stretches of the low back and lower extremities to improve tissue extensibility, and lastly, we would incorporate some nerve glides to keep the sciatic nerve moving freely from the low back to the foot.
+Initially, we would have the patient begin with some self-mobilization techniques to loosen up musculoskeletal structures.
+Then some stretches of the lower back and lower extremities to improve tissue extensibility.
+Lastly, we would incorporate some nerve glides to keep the sciatic nerve moving freely from the lower back to the foot.

 Physical therapy can be an excellent tool for those who suffer back pain due to sciatic nerve pain.
-ProActive Physical Therapy provides quality, hands-on physical therapy to patients throughout the greater Tucson area.
-Our highly trained staff has expertise in many areas and can help you with any pain or injury you might be suffering from.
+ProActive Physical Therapy provides hands-on physical therapy to patients throughout the greater Tucson area.
+Our highly trained staff has expertise in many areas and can help you with any pain or injury you are suffering from.
 If you are in pain, schedule a free injury assessment today.